Sacramento State Marching Band: The Pep Band

 The Sacramento State Hornet Revue (better known as the Sacramento State Pep Band) is the smaller subset of the marching band and usually performs as the official pep band.
 The Hornet Revue performs at home volleyball and basketball games that take place in Yosemite Hall's "The Hive" court and at Golden 1 Center for the basketball Causeway Classic between Sacramento State Hornets and UC Davis Aggies.

 The Soccer Trash Band

 On August 13, 2021, the SSMB debuted a new branch to their spirit groups under the name "Trash Band" (or "Trash Gig").
 This spirit group consists of steel trash cans, plastic buckets, bass drums, and cheering to create all kinds of noise at the Hornet Soccer Field for the Men's and Women's Hornet Soccer Teams.

 Traditions

 Marching Style

 The Sacramento State Marching Band marches the straight-leg glide step style.

 The Rivalry

-The SSMB strives to keep the Sacramento State Hornets and UC Davis Aggies rivalry alive; which is highlighted each year at the annual Causeway Classic.
+The SSMB has sought to maintain the Sacramento State Hornets and UC Davis Aggies rivalry alive, highlighted each year at by the annual Causeway Classic during their time as members of the Big Sky Conference.
+However, with Sacramento State's move to the Mid-American Conference, this may disrupt or discontinue the series.